19 Dog Toys That Will Help Your Energetic, Reactive or Fearful Dog

 My daughter’s agility trainer has seen fabulous results using this mat in places like agility trials and pet training classes for dogs that get too amped up by the surrounding stimulation.

-Chewing (rubber) Toys
+Chewing (Rubber) Toys

-This special class of dog owners single-handedly supports the dog toy industry for the rest of us through buying multitudes of toys (thinking, THIS one will last, I’m sure of it!) only to find said new toy in pieces within minutes of arrival.
+This special class of dog owners single-handedly supports the dog toy industry for the rest of us by buying multitudes of toys (thinking, THIS one will last, I’m sure of it!) only to find said new toy in pieces within minutes of arrival.

 My daughter got this to entertain her dog when she has to study for a long time.